schmupu/ioBroker.asterisk/README.md

 bindaddr = 0.0.0.0			; Do not change

-[manager]							; Do not change secret=managerpwd                   ; Change Manager password for ioBroker asterisk adapter
+[manager]							; Do not change secret = managerpassword              ; Change Manager password for ioBroker asterisk adapter
-permit=192.168.1.0/255.255.255.0    ; Change to your subnet and netmask read=all							; Do not change
-write=all							; Do not change
+permit = 192.168.1.0/255.255.255.0    ; Change to your subnet and netmask read = all							; Do not change write = all							; Do not change
 ```
 You have to change in */etc/asterisk/manager.conf* the values *secret*, *permit* (your subnet + subnet mask)